Pacific hurricane: Eastern North Pacific

 There are a few types of Pacific hurricane tracks: one is a westerly track, another moves north-westward along Baja California and another moves north.
-Sometimes storms can move north-east either across Central America or mainland Mexico and possibly enter the Caribbean Sea becoming a North Atlantic basin tropical cyclone, but these are rare.
+Sometimes storms can move north-east either across Central America or mainland Mexico and possibly enter the Caribbean Sea becoming a North Atlantic hurricane, but these are rare.

 Central Pacific

 Hurricane season runs from June 1 to November 30, with a strong peak in August and September.
 However, tropical cyclones have formed outside those dates.
-Should a tropical cyclone enter the central north Pacific from the western north Pacific, where they occur year-round, or from the eastern north Pacific, where the season starts in May, it is not known if such a system will be considered out of season or not.

 The Central Pacific Hurricane Center is the RSMC for this basin and monitors the storms that develop or move into the defined area of responsibility.
 A previous forecaster was the Joint Hurricane Warning Center.

-Central Pacific hurricanes are rare and on average 3 or 4 storms form or move in this area per year.
+It is rare that tropical cyclones form in the Central Pacific, though on average 3 or 4 storms move into this area per year, primarily from the Eastern Pacific, but also on rare occasions from across the International Dateline in the Western Pacific.
 Most often, storms that occur in the area are weak and often decline in strength upon entry.
 The only land masses impacted by tropical cyclones in this region are Hawaii and Johnston Atoll.
 Due to the small size of the islands in relation to the Pacific Ocean, direct hits and landfalls are rare.